-Under the section headed "Description of the Covered Bond Guarantor", the first period of the paragraph headed "Financial Information concerning the Covered Bond Guarantor's Assets and Liabilities, Financial Position, and Profits and Losses", on page 126 of the Base Prospectus, is deleted and replaced by the following:
+Under the section headed "Description of the Covered Bond Guarantor", in the paragraph headed "Financial Information concerning the Covered Bond Guarantor's Assets and Liabilities, Financial Position, and Profits and Losses", the second period on page 133 of the Base Prospectus is deleted and replaced by the following (the underlined words show the insertions made):

-"The financial information of the Covered Bond Guarantor derive from the statutory financial statements of the Covered Bond Guarantor as at and for the years ended on 31 December 2013, 31 December 2014 and 31 December 2015.
-They are prepared in accordance with IAS/IFRS Accounting Standards principles.
-Such financial statements, together with their respective auditors' reports and the relevant accompanying notes, are incorporated by reference into this Base Prospectus (see the section headed "Documents incorporated by reference")."
+"The financial information of the Covered Bond Guarantor derives from the statutory financial statements of the Covered Bond Guarantor as at and for the years ended on 31 December 2013, 31 December 2014 and 31 December 2015.
+They are prepared in accordance with IAS/IFRS Accounting Standards principles in respect of which a report on audit has been delivered by Reconta Ernst & Young S.p.A., 18 March 2014, 12 March 2015 and 15 February 2016, respectively.
+Such financial statements, together with the report of Reconta Ernst & Young S.p.A. and the accompanying notes, are incorporated by reference into this Base Prospectus.
+The financial information is incorporated by reference into this Base Prospectus (see the section headed "Documents incorporated by reference")."